python-control/python-control/doc/linear.rst

   dt = 0.1

-Note that the system name for the discrete time system is the name of the origal system with the string '$sampled' appended.
+Note that the system name for the discrete time system is the name of the original system with the string '$sampled' appended.

 Discrete time systems can also be created using the :func:`StateSpace.sample` or :func:`TransferFunction.sample` methods